 We met at college in January 2003, began dating in the third week of the semester, and have been together ever since.
 In April 2010, we were married in an intimate ceremony, surrounded by our family and closest friends.
 The wedding was held in the Stratford church where Adam’s grandparents were married 64 years earlier, and it was a blessing to have them serve as our witnesses.

 We make a great team, and are a great support to each other in our lives and work.
-We travelled all across Canada to see each other perform in plays and musicals, and were careful proofreaders for each other when we were both working on our Masters Degrees.
-We’ve been lucky to work together in a variety of settings: we created several shows for a theatre company that tours to seniors’ residences throughout Ontario; taught a Glee Choir, setting vocal arrangements and choreography on fifteen energetic adolescents; and most recently we collaborated to create and deliver a new course, which is now part of the curriculum in our college program.
+Before we became teachers, we travelled all across Canada to see each other perform in plays and musicals, and more recently we were careful proofreaders for each other as we both completed our Master’s Degrees.
+We’ve been lucky to work together in a variety of settings, and now teach in the same college program.

 Robert’s extended family share a cottage near Ottawa, and we love being able to retreat there every summer to see family, or relax alone on the side of the lake.
 We like to enjoy books, barbecue, campfires, and the quiet.

 We have been living in our large, two-bedroom apartment since 2011, and love it here.